Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: 1D extended SSH model

 \eeqn where $\mathcal{N}_{-}$ is the normalization factor.
-Inversely, if we consider the semi-system $r<0$, the EZESs localized close to $r=0$ is the eigenstate of $C$ with eigenvalue $z=1$.
+Similarly, if we consider the semi-system $r<0$, the EZESs localized close to $r=0$ is the eigenstate of $C$ with eigenvalue $z=1$.
 Therefore, for a finite system with length $L$, the EZESs localized close to the end $r=0$ and $r=L$ are the eigenstates of $C$, with eigenvalue $z=-1$ and $z=1$, respectively.
-Similarly, the wave function of CZESs localized at $r=L$ can be written as \beqn
+Analogously, the wave function of CZESs localized at $r=L$ can be written as \beqn

 \eeqn where $\mathcal{N}_{+}$ is the normalization factor.